-What Is Docker for Testing?
+What is Docker for Testing?

 Docker for testing is the practice of using Docker containers to create isolated, reproducible, and disposable test environments that ensure tests run consistently across local machines, CI/CD pipelines, and team members.